 The Honors College admits students at different points in their academic careers.
 Most students enter the Honors College when they first come to William Paterson University, usually right after completing high school.
 Students admitted to the Honors College at this point are eligible for a \$2000 annual scholarship for 4 years providing their cumulative GPA remains above 3.0 and they enroll in at least one Honors course each semester.
-To be admitted to the Honors College at this point students must:
+To be admitted to the Honors College at this point students should

-- Have SAT scores of at least 1800, with no score below 550 in the critical reading, math, or writing sections - Have a high school grade point average of at least a B+ - Have completed Honors, AP, and /or IB courses in high school - Complete the on-line Honors College application and write a short essay
+- Have SAT scores of at least 1800, with no score below 550 in the critical reading, math, or writing sections - Have a high school grade point average of at least a B+ - Have completed Honors, AP, and /or IB courses in high school - Complete the on-line Honors College application and write a short essay that addresses the question of why they want to be part of the Honors College.

 Students are also admitted to the Honors College when they transfer to William Paterson University from another college or university.
 Students admitted to the Honors College at this point are eligible for a \$2000 annual scholarship for 2 years providing their cumulative GPA remains above 3.0 and they enroll in at least one Honors course each semester.
 Students transferring into the Honors College usually need to begin an Honors track during their first semester at William Paterson University in order to complete the program in a timely fashion.
-To be admitted to the Honors College at this point students must:
+To be admitted to the Honors College at this point students should: